-Security of your Wi-Fi network is as much important as of your computer.
+The security of your Wi-Fi network is as much important as your computer.
 All your personal information and files on your wireless network can be seen by people who are connected to your Wi-Fi network signal.
 This can lead to identity theft and other malicious acts.

 Wireless Network Security keys

 A network security key or passphrase can help protect your wireless network from this type of unauthorized access.
 It’s easy to set up a secured Wi-Fi connection in Windows OS, the Set Up a Network wizard will guide you through setting up a security key.

 If you already have a configured device, then go to Network and sharing center, in the left pane, click on Manage Wireless networks and then select the network for which you want to configure the security key.
 Click on properties and then click on Security tab and change the security key.

 I don’t recommend using Wired Equivalent Privacy (WEP) as your wireless security method.
 Wi Fi Protected Access (WPA or WPA2) is more secure.

 Difference between WEP and WPA/WPA2 encryption methods for wireless networks

 WPA and WPA2 require users to provide a security key to connect.
 Once the key has been validated, all data sent between the computer or device and the access point is encrypted.